 The person who filed the complaint and the person alleged to have committed the offense, consistent with the philosophy of restorative practices, will be offered the opportunity to participate in a restorative process before any decisions are made.
 This is especially appropriate if the offender has admitted to the offense.
 Participation by either party is strictly voluntary.
-If either party refuses participation before a decision, all parties will be informed of the decision when it is made and again offered the opportunity to participate in a restorative conference.
-Should the complainant or offender refuse, there may still be a restorative process for the benefit of either party and others affected by the offense.
+If either party refuses participation before a decision, all parties will be informed of the decision when it is made and again offered the opportunity to participate in a restorative process for the benefit of either party and others affected by the offense.